liamcripwell/honours-thesis/README.md

-# honours-thesis
+# Generating Clinical Queries from Patient Narratives

-My 2017 honours thesis.
+My 2017 honours thesis completed at QUT under the supervision of Dr. Guido Zuccon.